rsyslog/rsyslog/source/configuration/modules/imudp.rst

 this was always "imudp" for all listeners, which still is the default.
 Starting with 7.3.9 it can be set to different values for each listener.
-Note that when a single input statement defines multipe listner ports, the inputname will be the same for all of them.
+Note that when a single input statement defines multiple listener ports, the inputname will be the same for all of them.
 If you want to differentiate in that case, use "name.appendPort" to make them unique.
 Note that the "name" parameter can be an empty string.
 In that case, the